Buying Analytics Platform

 Buy what you'll use

-Buy 2 max in year 1.
-Add the third only when the gap is felt by users.
+- Buy two max year one.
+Bounded purchase per year.
+Add the third only when the gap is felt by users rather than imagined by procurement.

-Negotiate annual deals with consumption caps.
-Analytics spend balloons quickly; cap it on day one.
+- Annual deals with caps.
+Consumption ceiling per deal.
+Analytics spend balloons quickly; cap it on day one rather than asking forgiveness in the next quarterly review.